IsiahJordan/quickelt-app/specification.md

 - Cross-reference 3.5.1 Installation and 3.5.10 Change Management for environment setup, versioning, and release traceability.
 - Avoid operational topology details (those belong in 3.5.3 Distribution).

-#### 3.5.3 Distribution
-💬 _Addresses geographically or organizationally distributed deployments, data, and devices._

-➥ Specify deployment topologies, component and data distribution/replication approaches and scale-out runbooks, and constraints imposed by organizational or network structure.

-#### 3.5.4 Maintainability
-💬 _Attributes that make the software easier to modify, fix, and evolve._

-➥ Define expectations for modularity, code complexity, interfaces, coding standards, developer oriented observability, documentation, software delivery performance, and technical debt management.

 #### 3.5.5 Reusability
 💬 _Encourages leveraging components across products or contexts when appropriate._